What does a screenwriter do?

 Lesson One: Getting Started

 We dissect a script to find out what makes it a killer script.
-We also, discuss the importance of reading classic screenplays and begin understanding what essential elements all good screenplays have in common.
+We also discuss the importance of reading classic screenplays and begin understanding the essential elements that all good screenplays have in common.

 Lesson Two: The Story

 Everything starts with the story.
 What story are you trying to tell?
 Is it based on a true story, a book, or some other published work (an adapted screenplay), or an original idea that you came up with (an original screenplay)?
 You will learn that you need to write what you know and that every script has a beginning, middle and end.